Proxomitron: History

-The author, Scott R. Lemmon, died 1 May 2004 at age of 36.
+The author, Scott R. Lemmon, died 1 May 2004 aged 36.

 Current status

 As this was a closed-source project, Proxomitron is no longer being maintained or developed; however, the Proxomitron program is still functional, and there is a community of users who provide support for it through electronic forums.
 Filters, filter sets, compatible DLLs and other files, and GUI patches to restyle and/or update Proxomitron's graphical user interface are also being provided by users.

 Many current browsers do contain features similar to those provided by Proxomitron filters – blocking advertisements and pop-ups, for example.
 Other browser features or add-ons, such as Greasemonkey for Firefox and user stylesheets for Firefox and other browsers via the Stylish addon, also allow for local modification of web pages.